mschmitt/generic-jigglers/README.md

 - **ArduinoJiggler** is for "ATmega32U4 BadUSB Beetles" as found on Ebay.
 Compile for "Arduino Leonardo".
 - **DigisparkJiggler** is for clones of the [ATtiny85 Digispark Board](http://digistump.com/products/1).
 Compile for "Digispark Default 16.5 MHz".
   - [Instructions for setting up the Arduino IDE for Digispark](http://digistump.com/wiki/digispark/tutorials/connecting) - Mirror included in the *DigisparkJiggler* Directory.
-  - The Digispark has been found to be unreliable on some unpowered USB hubs.
   - *DigisparkJiggler* outputs a diagnostic-ish blink pattern; see the sketch about that.
+- **TL;DR:** The Digispark has been found to be unreliable on some USB hubs and hosts, due to its lack of native USB support.
+Use an ATmega 32U4 BadUSB Beetle for predictable results.